c70ne/broccoli/README.md

 ## 4. How to use?

 i.
-Clone this repo to your local machine and from the root directory:
+Clone this repo to your local machine and from the root directory execute:

 ```bash
 npm install